 The Police dropped any pretence of punk for their second album, instead settling into their reggae-pop groove.
 Sting was very short of material and the group had to scramble for songs; Stewart Copeland is more involved than on any other Police album, with writing credits on more than half the songs.
 The group pulled material from everywhere – the instrumental title track was developed from onstage jams during ‘Can’t Stand Losing You’, the closing ‘No Time, This Time’ was a b-side for ‘So Lonely’, while ‘Does Everyone Stare’ is based on a piano piece that Copeland wrote at college.
 Several of the pieces are also recycled from Last Exit songs, including the single ‘The Bed’s Too Big Without You’.

-It’s a hodgepodge, but Regatta de Blanc is The Police’s best album, successfully padding out the two hit singles with enjoyable material.
+It’s a hodgepodge, but Reggatta de Blanc is The Police’s best album, successfully padding out the two hit singles with enjoyable material.

 Zenyatta Mondatta is the last Police album to feature the band’s three-piece arrangements, centred around guitar, drums, and bass.
-Like Regatta de Blanc, the album creation was rushed – the band wrapped up the recording sessions at 4am before heading out on a world tour a few hours later.
-Zenyatta Mondatta features a lot of good Police songs, but few great ones, and the lack of stylistic variety makes the tracks blend together.
+Like Reggatta de Blanc, the album’s creation was rushed.
+The band wrapped up the recording sessions at 4am before heading out on a world tour a few hours later.
+Zenyatta Mondatta features a lot of good Police songs, but few great ones and the lack of stylistic variety makes the tracks blend together.
 There’s more focus on groove than previously, with songs like ‘When the World Is Running Down, You Make the Best of What’s Still Around’ and ‘Driven To Tears’based around Copeland and Sting’s rhythm section.

 The two big singles lead off each side; early signs of Sting’s pretension appear on ‘Don’t Stand So Close To Me’ where he rhymes “shake and cough” with “Nabakov”, while ‘De Do Do Do, De Da Da Da’ explores the infantilization of pop lyrics, with listeners missing the point and including the song with the tracks it was criticising.
 Summers’ ‘Behind My Camel’ won the band their second consecutive best rock instrumental Grammy.
 The band members later revisited some of these tracks – ‘Shadows in the Rain’ was also featured on Sting’s solo debut, while an updated version of ‘Don’t Stand So Close To Me’ was included on a 1986 Police compilation.